hayhan/loganalyzer/README.md

 **# Installation**

-At the top directory of loganalyzer clone, run command below to install the analyzer package.
+At the top directory of loganalyzer clone, run command below (pay attention to the dot) to install the analyzer package.
 Then you can use the "analyzer" command.
 Type "analyzer --help" for sub commands and options.

-pip install .
+$ pip install .

-To get api documents of html format, run command below in docs directory:
+To get api documents of html format, run commands below in docs directory.
+The generated html pages are under docs/build/html/.

-make html
+$ sphinx-apidoc -f -o source ../analyzer & make html